 Yes.
 Breakfast Club runs from 8:00am and after-school care is provided through Chill Zone from 3:30pm to 5:30pm during term time.
 Families who need wraparound care should also check booking arrangements and any termly changes to sessions.

 Applications are made through Cheshire East’s coordinated admissions process.
-For September 2026 entry, the closing date for applications was 15 January 2026, and offers are due on 16 April 2026.
+Families should check Cheshire East’s current admissions timetable for the relevant closing date, offer day and response arrangements.
 Late applications follow the council’s published timetable and procedures.

 The school published parent tour dates in October and November, with an additional date in January, for the September 2026 intake.
 For future intakes, this suggests tours typically run in autumn with a follow-up opportunity in January, but families should check the school’s current calendar for the latest schedule.